jessicamsutton/myreads-app/README.md

 * [Dependencies](#dependencies)

 ## Instructions
-Run the app on a local web server using the command "start" (i.e. "npm start" or "yarn start").
+This app can be run on a local web server.
+Use commands `npm install` followed by `npm start`.

 You can add books to different shelves on both the main page and search page.

 ## Dependencies
 * react